jlebar/git-pr-chain/README.md

 ```
 $ touch foo && git add foo
-$ git commit -m "Add foo\ngit-pr-chain: add-foo"
+$ git commit -m "Add foo"
+$ git-pr-chain new

 $ echo "blah blah" > foo
 $ git commit -a -m "Update foo"

-# We can also run `git-pr-chain new` to add PR-chain annotation automatically
+# You can also add the git-pr-chain annotation to the commit message yourself
 $ touch bar && git add bar
-$ git commit -m "Add bar"
+$ git commit -m "Add bar\ngit-pr-chain: add-bar"
-$ git-pr-chain new

 # We need to know what "upstream" is.
 $ git branch --set-upstream-to origin/master